thales-markets/thales-improvement-proposals/TIPs/TIP-99.md

 ## Specification

 Liquidity providing will be based on shares with would be ERC20 tokens with 18 decimals.
-Users deposit before the beginning trading.
+Users deposit before the beginning of trading.
 Before the beginning of trading, a single share token is minted for each sUSD deposited.

 When trading starts the price of a single share will be determined based on the price of the positions held by the AMM.